Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Experiment results and analysis

+Linear probing and end-to-end fine-tuning are common evaluation methods for self-supervised models.
+Specifically, linear probing freezes the backbone parameters and trains classifiers in a supervised way.
+This task focuses on the feature extraction ability of the tested pretraining model and is widely used to evaluate the representation performance of self-supervised models.
+The end-to-end fine-tuning task involves training a model from scratch on the target task, and the pretraining model is equivalent to the parameter initialization method of the model fine-tuning task.
+This task is a classic downstream task for a self-supervised model.
+In practical self-supervised applications, end-to-end fine-tuning can better optimize the target task.
+This study mainly reports accuracy and Area Under Curve (AUC) to evaluate the model performance.
+The mean and standard deviation are obtained by running Monte Carlo cross-validation ten times.

-\subsection{Mask Ratio}
+\subsection{Mask ratio}

-Table \ref{mask_ratio} shows the effect of mask ratio on pathological representation of MAE.
-In the application of pathological representation, 50\% mask ratio is suitable for linear classification and 80\% mask ratio is suitable for fine-tuning, which is in contrast to the optimal mask ratio of 75\% in natural image application.
-Pathological images contain abundant tissue features and their information density is higher than that of natural images.
-Therefore, when using MAE model to reconstruct pathological images, more information needs to be known.
-However, the optimal result of model fine-tuning is achieved at a higher mask ratio of 80\%, which shows that the mask ratio suitable for linear classification in pathological image field is not suitable for model fine- tuning, which further proves the result in \cite{18}.
-Consistent with the results of natural images, the influence of pre-training models with different mask ratios on model fine-tuning is lower than that of linear classification, and the verification accuracy of model fine-tuning is basically better than that of supervised learning, only slightly lower than that of supervised learning at 90\% .
+For SSL with the MIM paradigm, images with different information densities are suitable for different mask ratios.
+Therefore, this study discusses the suitable mask ratio for pathological image representation.
+Table~\ref{table:2} shows the influence of the mask ratio on the pathological representation of MIM-based SSL, represented by the MAE.
+In the pathological representation application, a 50\% mask ratio is suitable for linear probing, and an 80\% mask ratio is suitable for fine-tuning, which contrasts with the optimal mask ratio of 75\% in natural image applications.
+Pathological images contain abundant tissue features, and their information density is higher than that of natural images.
+Therefore, when using the MAE model to reconstruct pathological images, more information needs to be known.
+However, the optimal result of model fine-tuning is achieved at a higher mask ratio of 80\%, which shows that the suitable mask ratio for linear probing in the pathological image field is not suitable for model fine-tuning, further proving the result in [18].
+Consistent with the natural image results, the influences of pretraining models with different mask ratios on model fine-tuning are lower than that of linear probing, and the accuracy of model fine-tuning is better than that of the ViT-B/16 trained from scratch (81.9\%).